arda-guler/arda-guler/README.md

 I can code in Python, C or C++.
 Fortran is also fine, but it's probably about time to let go of that one.

-[orbitSim3D](https://github.com/arda-guler/orbitSim3D) is probably my "flagship" repository.
+[orbitSim3D](https://github.com/arda-guler/orbitSim3D) is probably my "flagship" programming project.